near/near-sdk-rs/HELP.md

 ## Payable methods

-To mark a change method as a payable, you need add `#[payable]` macro decorator.
+To mark a change method as a payable, you need to add the `#[payable]` macro decorator.
 This will allow this change method to receive attached deposits.
-Otherwise, if a deposit is attached to non-payable change method, the method will panic.
+Otherwise, if a deposit is attached to a non-payable change method, the method will panic.

 ```rust
 #[near_bindgen]